AlexKnyshov/alibaseq/README.md

 ![recip.png](recip.png)

-option `--rm-rec-not-found` does not consider contig regions that are found in forward search but not in reverse search; by default, missing data equates to contig passing reciprocal best match criterion (default: False)
+option `--rm-rec-not-found` turns on the STRICT RBH check, by not considering contig regions that are found in forward search but not in reverse search or in the reference search; by default, missing data equates to contig passing reciprocal best match criterion (RELAXED RBH check) (default: False)

+option `--srt` can be used to adjust the definition of the close suboptimal hits, via the ratio of log(E value) and ratio of bit scores between two hits.
+If ratio is greater than the supplied values, two hits are considered to be similar enough for the paralog warning and the `-c=-1` suboptimal hit extraction option purposes. (default: 0.9)

 ## Log file description